atassiad/BIGNUM-WITH-KARATSUBA/README.md

 Key Features:

-  -Karatsuba Algorithm: High-performance multiplication for numbers of any size up to hardward-specific string length limits.
+  -Karatsuba Algorithm: High-performance multiplication for numbers of any size up to hardware-specific string length limits.

   -Object-Oriented Design: Modular and extensible design using OOP principles.